tmr08c/tmr08c.github.io/_posts/2015-03-08-memoization.md

   def display_top_posters(posts)
     # use post info to find most prolific posters
   end

+  def recent_posts
+    # fetch recent posts from the API
   end
+end
 ```

 The requirement to call a method at a particular time makes the class difficult to use due to lack of flexibility.
-In the above example if you just wanted to display the posts or the list of top posters you would somehow have to have tweets to pass in which would require to to call and store `recent_posts` and pass in the return value to future calls.
+In the above example if you just wanted to display the posts or the list of top posters, say, from the command line, you would somehow have to have tweets to pass in which would require you to call and store `recent_posts` and pass in the return value to future calls.
 The class is set to run in a procedural manner that does not allow for the flexibility of an Object Oriented design.

 If you have the same example using memoization